Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Small Silences Between The Leaves

-John Moffitt and To Look At Any Thing
+John Moffitt And A Summary of To Look At Any Thing

 To Look At Any Thing is a poem that is based on the idea that the living world holds a mystery which can be appreciated only if we spend time learning the art of inner attentiveness.